-The picture above is of me near the top of a mountain that I had spent most of a day climbing.
+The picture above is of me between the Single Cone peak and the Double Cone peak of the Remarkables Range that I had spent most of a day climbing.

 Or it’s how I imagine it would have been if drones had been invented, if bright wind-and-water resistant cloth had been invented, if we had not been in dense cloud up there.

 The memoir below explains why this picture, the picture at the top of every other page of this website, and the 'One More Mountain Productions' on my YouTube videos,